 Simulations and Statistical Analysis

-Simulations were computer-generated using the GetHub? programme.
+Simulations were computer-generated using the R language .
 Statistical analysis was conducted on the mean error scores for the one-zero and pinpoint sampling at each respective interval length.
-Linear regression was used to investigate whether any of the behaviour methods and intervals were significantly more accurate.
+The Friedman test was used to investigate whether there was a statistically significant effect of sampling method on the estimation error.
+The sampling / simulation combination was used as a blocking factor.
+The non-parametric Friedman test was used due to the non-normality of the errors and the observed heteroscedascity.

+All code is available at https://github.com/jonotuke/animal_simulation_2020

 RESULTS

 Response frequency